 - analytics consultants to set up the analytics framework of the enterprise which allows critical decisions to be completed with a mix of automated and manual analysis

-- data science / AI consultants to operationalize company’s data into models that autonomously make business decisions such as processing loans or claims
+- data science / AI consultants to operationalize company’s data by building custom models that autonomously make business decisions such as processing loans or claims

 If you have more questions, we are happy to help: